Current Access to Justice Committee Members

 He is currently Head of Public Affairs, Nations and Regions at Which?.
 He is responsible for leading on all engagement with key external audiences across the nations and regions of the UK, including establishing new relationships with external stakeholders in Wales, Northern Ireland and the regions of England.
 He leads on work to position Which? as a key consumer voice across governments and with key political influencers, with a brief to shape national and local government thinking on key consumer issues.
 He also acts as primary spokesperson to devolved administrations, engaging directly with Ministers and parliamentary committees.

 The Scottish Government holds a standing appointment on each Council committee.
-Denise Swanson is a career civil servant who joined the then Scottish Office in 1982.
-She has held a variety of policy posts covering matters such as student grants, further and higher education, school curriculum, children's hearings and third sector.
-She is currently head of the Access to Justice Unit in the Justice Directorate.
+Karen Auchincloss joined the Scottish Government in 2008 and has held a variety of policy and corporate posts covering matters such as legal aid, criminal justice, clinical priorities, parliament and legislation.
+She is currently the Head of the Access to Justice Unit in the Justice Directorate

 Hazel Thoms